 There are three different ratios of chocolate to heavy cream when making chocolate ganache.
 Each one yielding a different consistency for how you plan to use it.

 A ganache that you plan to roll into truffles needs to be thicker than a ganache you plan to use for glazing a cake.
 The ingredients will be the same but the ratio of chocolate to cream will vary.

 The ratios are based on weight.

-1:1 ratio – this is one part chocolate to one part cream.
+This is one part chocolate to one part cream.
 So, 4 ounces of chocolate to 4 ounces of heavy cream.
-This ganache is perfect for filling a layer cake or using in a frosting.
+This ganache is perfect for filling a layer cake or using as a frosting.

 It’s important to use each chocolate ganache when it’s at the right temperature.
 This will vary depending on what you are making.

 Chocolate ganache used for truffles needs to be cooled until it’s thick or you won’t be able to roll it.
 On the other hand, chocolate ganache used for glazing a cake needs to be warm and pourable.